shaunluttin/MVPBlog/spa-login-aspnet-core.md

     * Common examples are a Web Browser, native application, or OS component that is communicating over HTTP.
     * https://en.wikipedia.org/wiki/User_agent
 * <dfn id="ro">resource owner</dfn>
-    * An OAuth2 term
+    * This is best thought of as THE PERSON USING YOUR APPLICATION.
-    * meaning any entity
+    * Specifically, it's an OAuth2 term meaning any entity
     * that is capable of granting access to a protected resource.
     * https://tools.ietf.org/html/rfc6749#section-1.1
 * <dfn id="c">client / relying party</dfn>
+    * This is best thought of as THE APPLICATION THAT YOU ARE BUILDING.
-    * In OIDC this is called the Relying Party.
+    * In OIDC this is called the Relying Party;
-    * In OAuth2 this is called the client.
+    * in OAuth2 this is called the client.
-    * Both mean any application that is making protected resource requests
+    * Both refer to any application that needs permission
-    * on behalf of the resource owner and with the resource owner's authorization.
+    * to access protected resources on behalf of an person.
     * http://openid.net/specs/openid-connect-core-1_0.html#Terminology
     * https://tools.ietf.org/html/rfc6749#section-1.1
 * <dfn>resource server</dfn>